Dollar General calls for Ohio lawsuit dismissal - NewsBreak

 Franklin County Auditor Michael Stinziano, who is working with Yost’s office, said his inspectors continue to document the issue at multiple Dollar General stores.

 NBC4 reported in December that the auditor’s office created new consumer warning decals to place on cash registers that failed inspections.
-Typically, Stinziano said retailers are quick to resolve any issues that are noted in an inspection.DeWine bans TikTok, other Chinese-operated apps on state-owned devices
+Typically, Stinziano said retailers are quick to resolve any issues that are noted in an inspection.Mahoning County Coroner identifies victims of double homicide on Interstate 680

 “It’s just truly unprecedented to have so many failures– so much lack of desire of working together,” Stinziano said Monday.
 “I know it’s a point of frustration, not only for Franklin County.
 We want to be out testing other vendors, other stores, and making sure everyone is paying what they should be, and not just be focused on this one particular organization.”